tezrak/keeper/README.md

-# Keeper
+# Storied

-This is the home of Project Keeper, a VTT and compdiuem of free resources for TTRPG players and designers.
+This is the home of Storied, a VTT and compdiuem of free resources for TTRPG players and designers.

 ## Installation